 Make simple things easy.

 Making simple things should be easy.
-We’ll continue to obsess over your most common interactionsーlike taking
+We’ll continue to obsess over your most common interactionsーlike taking and writing ーsmoothing out rough edges, squashing bugs, and shipping new improvements to make Coda more accessible to more of your teammates.

 In order to accomplish all this, we’ll need a lot more Codans.
 We're hiring for a wide array of positionsーespecially in engineering and go-to-market.
 Even if you don’t see the perfect role, if you’re passionate about empowering others to build their own tools, we’d love to hear from you.
 And tell your friends.